AdaCore/spark2014/docs/ug/en/source/type_contracts.rst

    subtype Normal_Float is Float with
      Static_Predicate => Normal_Float <= -2.0**(-126) or Normal_Float = 0.0 or Normal_Float >= 2.0**(-126);

-Any attempt to assign a subnormal value to a variable of type ``Normal_Value`` results in raising an exception at run time.
+Any attempt to assign a subnormal value to a variable of subtype ``Normal_Float`` results in raising an exception at run time.
 During analysis, |GNATprove|
 checks that only normal values are assigned to such variables.

 Dynamic Predicates
 ^^^^^^^^^^^^^^^^^^

-A dynamic predicate allows specifying properties of scalar types that cannot be expressed as static predicates.
-For example, we can express that values of type ``Odd`` and ``Even`` are distributed according to their name as follows:
+A dynamic predicate allows specifying properties of scalar subtypes that cannot be expressed as static predicates.
+For example, we can express that values of subtype ``Odd`` and ``Even`` are distributed according to their name as follows:

 .. code-block:: ada